-Remember when Elijah had that competition with the priests of Baal?
-Yahweh versus Baal?
-Baal had it much easier.
+Elijah has a competition with Baal’s priests.
+Baal has it easier.
 Wood and a bull animal–let Baal set fire to them.
-Go ahead!
 Do something, Baal!
-But nothing happened.
-Not a thing!
+But nothing happens.

-Now for Yahweh, the God of Israel, there is wood and a bull, but also water drenching and soaking this sacrificial site.
+Now Yahweh, God of Israel, has wood and a bull, but also water drenching and soaking them.
 Will Yahweh send down fire?
 Can He?

-Which god is the true one?
-Baal?
-Called the god of fire and water?
-The ancients picture him standing, holding both his hands upright, with one hand holding a hammer for thunder; and, in the other, lightning bolts.
+Which god is true?
+Baal, the god of fire and water?
+The ancients picture him standing, his hands upright, with one holding a hammer for thunder; and, in the other, lightning bolts.
 He has bull’s horns on his head, symbolizing virility.
 The god of fire!
-Should be a piece of cake for Baal?
-Cry out to Baal, O you his priests!
-Cry out!
+Cry out to Baal, you his priests!
 Or just cry!

 You know the outcome.
-The true God, Yahweh of Israel, overcomes all the obstacles.
-Fire falls from heaven, a blazing inferno leaves a scorched, desert wasteland.
+Yahweh of Israel overcomes all the obstacles.
+Fire falls from heaven, a blazing inferno leaves a scorched desert.

 Baal?
 A fireless flop!
 His fire extinguished.
 His priests a bunch of crybabies.

-Many times Yahweh God is associated with fire in the Old Testament.
+Many times God is associated with fire in the Old Testament.
 Moses at the burning bush.
-By night in the scary, cold desert during Israel’s forty wandering years, providing warmth and light.
+By night in the desert during Israel’s forty wandering years.

-In our Bible text today, we see Elijah and Elisha walking and talking together when suddenly a chariot and horses appear surrounded by, yes, fire!
-All heaven breaks loose!
+In our Bible text today, we see Elijah and Elisha walking and talking together when suddenly a chariot and horses appear surrounded by fire!

-I was thinking about something.
-When stress and worry heat up my life, might it be the moment to step back, seeing what the Lord has in mind?
-Not to fear the ‘fire’ or fight it, but to let it be for my guidance and comfort.
-Think about that for awhile.
-Stay near the fire for a change, sensing His presence with us in the flames much like what Daniel’s three friends experienced (read Daniel 3).
+I was thinking about when worry heats up, might it be the moment to step back, seeing what the Lord has in mind?
+Not to fear the ‘fire’, but to let it be for my guidance and comfort, sensing His presence in the flames much like what Daniel’s three friends experienced (read Daniel 3).

-Prayer: Lord, we need strong faith to see you in the fires of life.
-To trust your power, love and kindness.
-In Jesus’ name.
+Lord, we need faith to see you in the fire of life.
 Amen.